Drug information provided by: IBM Micromedex

 This medicine may increase your chances of having bronchitis or upper respiratory tract infections when given for upper limb spasticity.
 Tell your doctor right away if you have trouble breathing, sneezing, sore throat, coughing, or a fever.

-This medicine may cause a condition called autonomic dysreflexia in patients with nervous system disorders (such as spinal cord injury).
+This medicine may cause a condition called autonomic dysreflexia in patients with nervous system disorders (eg, spinal cord injury).
 It can be a life-threatening condition and requires immediate medical attention.
 Call your doctor right away if you have headache, increased sweating, slow heartbeat, warmth or redness in your face, neck, or arm, or have problems in urinating while using this medicine.

 This medicine is made from donated human blood.
 Some human blood products have transmitted viruses to people who have received them, although the risk is low.
 Human donors and donated blood are both tested for viruses to keep the transmission risk low.
 Talk with your doctor about this risk if you are concerned.